infoatgodreams/GoDreams-Repository/Volume 1/Program Design/CAP Design Framework.md

 1. Identify questions for primary research : What don't we know about how CCIs in India operate?
 2. Avoid reinventing the wheel during program design : What have others done already?
 3. Identify key levers and critical factors that influence the care quality at CCIs  based on existing studies/practices in the sector under the following categories:
-			1. Gold Standards for childcare under all domains :
+	- Gold Standards for childcare under all domains :
-						1. Best Practices
+		-  Best Practices
-						2. Successful Interventions
+		- M&E and Outcome Measurements
-						3. M&E and Outcome Measurements
+		- Successful Interventions
-			2. Baseline/Current Reality for childcare under all domains
+	- Baseline/Current Reality for childcare under all domains:
-						1. Gaps observed specifically in institutional care
+		- Gaps observed specifically in institutional care
-						2. Outcome Measurements
+		- Outcome Measurements
 4. Identify innovations in associated sectors and document potential practices that can be implemented in CCIs.

 **Links**